fahadh4ilyas/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ##### Exercises: Level 3

 1. Create an object literal called _personAccount_.
 It has _firstName, lastName, incomes, expenses_ properties and it has _totalIncome, totalExpense, accountInfo,addIncome, addExpense_ and _accountBalance_ methods.
-Incomes is a set of incomes and its description and expenses is a set of incomes and its description.
+Incomes and expenses are a set of its amount and description.
 2. \*\*\*\* Questions:2, 3 and 4 are based on the following two arrays:users and products ()

 ```js